kohlhofer/Crossings/chapters/chapter-09.md

 At the edge of his yard, he pauses.
 The old crate by the fence sits empty, weathered by rain and sun.
 He sets his bag down on the crate, careful to keep the bread dry.
 Inside the bag, he leaves most of his purchases—the coffee, the salt.

 Eli's shadow lingers nearby, a darker shape against the evening sky.
 She watches from the trees, her body tense, ready to flee if discovered.
+When he turns toward the shack, she steps forward, then stops.
+"Don't need your scraps," she calls softly, voice carrying across the yard.
+But her eyes remain fixed on the crate.
 Pride keeps her at a distance, but necessity will bring her closer once he is gone.

 He turns away, walks to his shack, and closes the door behind him.
 The latch clicks softly, and the evening settles into its familiar rhythm.
 Through the window, he can see the crate by the fence, the bag waiting in the gathering darkness.